buntec/ff4s/docs/examples/http-calls.md

 This is indeed handled internally by `ff4s` in order to avoid a blocking HTTP call.

 After making the call, the state is updated with a random fact through the `dispatch` method of the store that returns an `F[Unit]`.
-Note that the effect is optional hence the presense of the `.some`.
+Note that the effect is optional hence the presence of the `.some`.

 ## View